mo/mo.github.io/_posts/2017-06-05-javascript-unit-testing.md

 I was surprised that I hit so many little bugs / issues when trying to use these testing frameworks.
 Maybe the best choice is to do like TJ and switch to Go? :-P Staying with Javascript, I think it's hard to ignore the momentum behind Jest.
-I would be awesome if someone fixed [#2059](https://github.com/facebook/jest/issues/2059) though.
+It would be awesome if someone fixed [#2059](https://github.com/facebook/jest/issues/2059) though.
 Then again, Mocha seems to work well enough for a lot of people.

 <br><br>